 Sean believes in creating furniture with purpose, that will enhance people’s lives.

 Growing up in Zambia allowed frequent visits to the markets where he looked forward to seeing all manner of crafts being made with a few rudimentary tools and a wealth of hand skills.
-This inspired him to do the same when he returned home.
+This inspired him to try and do the same when he returned home.

 "Playing with form, model making and experimenting with materials are core to my creative development" says the British designer.